tricorder-observability/grafana/docs/sources/cli.md

 ### Override homepath value

 Sets the path for the Grafana install/home path, defaults to working directory.
-You do not need to use this if you are in the Grafana installation directory when using the CLI.
+You do not need to use this if you are in the Tricorder installation directory when using the CLI.

 **Example:**